maxio-com/stoplight-platform-developer-docs/docs/chargify.js/Overview.md

         function error(err) {
             // be aware that an error can occur for different reasons
             // while saving billing info in the gateway or directly
-            // on the Chargify backend.
+            // on the backend.
 It is rare but still possible.
             // Remember to make the user aware the presence of an error console.log('token ERROR - err: ', err);
         }